X

 | Half-life | 1–3 hours (active metabolites longer) |

-Simvastatin inhibits the enzyme HMG-CoA reductase in the liver — the rate-limiting step in endogenous cholesterol production.
-When the liver produces less cholesterol, it responds with a compensatory mechanism: it forms more LDL receptors on its cell surface and takes up more LDL cholesterol from the blood.
-LDL levels in the blood fall.
+Simvastatin inhibits the enzyme HMG-CoA reductase in the liver – the rate-limiting step of the body's own cholesterol production.
+When the liver produces less cholesterol, it reacts with a compensatory mechanism: it forms more LDL receptors on its cell surface and takes up more LDL cholesterol from the blood.
+The LDL level in the blood falls.

-Beyond this direct effect, statins have so-called pleiotropic effects: they stabilise vulnerable atherosclerotic plaques (reducing the risk of acute myocardial infarction), exert anti-inflammatory effects in the vessel wall, and improve endothelial function.
-These effects explain why statins can be life-extending even with only modestly elevated cholesterol.
+Beyond this direct effect, statins have so-called pleiotropic effects: they stabilise vessel-narrowing plaques (which lowers the acute heart attack risk), act anti-inflammatory in the vessel wall, and improve the function of the endothelium.
+These effects explain why statins can act life-prolonging even with only moderately raised cholesterol.

-This is due to the circadian rhythm of cholesterol synthesis: HMG-CoA reductase is most active in the late evening and at night — the period during which the liver produces most of its daily cholesterol.
+This is due to the circadian rhythm of cholesterol synthesis: HMG-CoA reductase is most active in the late evening hours and at night – that is the period in which the liver produces the bulk of the daily cholesterol.
 Simvastatin has a short half-life of only 1–3 hours.
-If taken in the morning, the active substance has largely been cleared by the evening — exactly when the liver is producing cholesterol at full speed.
-Evening intake ensures simvastatin is present at precisely the right time.
+When it is taken in the morning, the active substance is already largely broken down in the evening – exactly when the liver produces cholesterol at full speed.
+An evening intake ensures that simvastatin is present at exactly the right time.
 This is an important difference from atorvastatin and rosuvastatin, which have long half-lives and can be taken at any time of day.

 | Dose | LDL reduction (approx.) | Note |